 These types of call-off services can solve a variety of ‘calling in sick’ problems at the employee and managerial level.

 Take Control of Your Employee Absence Policy and Management

 If someone gets sick in the middle of the night, do they really want to wake up their boss?
 Should they text or email anyway even though the recipient may not get it until the next day?
 How will they know the employee is really sick if they can’t hear their voice?
 Do they call the main switchboard or a general phone number?
 Do they call a co-worker, another manager or an admin and have them pass on a message?
 Do they wait until morning until people start coming in?

-A call-off center will eliminate all of these anxious thoughts.
+A an employee call off line will eliminate all of these anxious thoughts.
 All the employee does is call one centralized number to provide their information, and their message is logged and dated and sent to the appropriate manager.